 Online Text Component

 This online exam represents step one of the Spanish Placement Test and covers listening, grammar, and typing short answers.
 Please see below for guidelines on when to take the online test.
-If you missed the deadline to take the online text component by July 15, you can still take the test.
-Please do so right away and sign up for the oral portion as soon as possible.
-All placement testing should be completed by September 1.
+If you missed the July 15 deadline to complete the online text component, you may still take the test, but please do so ASAP and sign up for the oral portion right away.
+All placement testing should be completed by August 31.

 Important: You will have only 75 minutes to complete the test once you log in and begin.
 Please allow enough time to take the entire test in a single sitting, as you cannot log out and log back in.
 When you are ready to take the online text component, go to the appropriate textbox below, click on the link that says "Take online test here," sign in with your SUNet ID and password, then click "Enroll in Course" to take the test.